-We are excited to present, in collaboration with Old Mission Santa Barbara, a 6-part series that will explore the Mission period, the interaction between Franciscan Friars and Native Peoples in California, and the legacy of those experiences.
+In Spring 2021, in collaboration with Old Mission Santa Barbara, we presented a 6-part series that explored the Mission period, the interaction between Franciscan Friars and Native Peoples in California, and the legacy of those experiences.
+View the recordings below.

 Junípero Serra: The Statues, the Myths, and the Man - Dr. Robert M. Senkewicz

 Dr. Robert M. Senkewicz, Professor Emeritus of History at Santa Clara University, tells a multifaceted story of Junípero Serra and his legacy across more than two centuries.
 By understanding that he has often been viewed through a series of different and conflicting perspectives, we can better understand what he meant in his own time and means in ours.

 ABOUT THE SPEAKER